The Julius and Dorothy Koppelman Holocaust / Genocide Resource Center

 In 1984, building on its tradition of Holocaust and genocide studies, Rider University established the Holocaust/Genocide Resource Center.
 Its mission is to gather and disseminate educational material and to explore the ramifications of the Holocaust and other genocides through holding conferences, discussion groups and workshops.
 The Center serves the University, other institutions of higher learning, secondary and primary schools, and the community.

 In 1993, the Center was renamed to honor Julius and Dorothy Koppelman whose commitment and generosity has guaranteed the Center´s continued existence.

-The Center is a member of the Assoication of Holocaust Organizations (AHO); a founding member of the New jersey Association of Holocaust Organizations(ANJHO); and is designated by the New Jersey Commission on Holocaust Education to house Holocaust and genocide materials.
+The Center is a member of the Association of Holocaust Organizations (AHO); a founding member of the New Jersey Association of Holocaust Organizations(ANJHO); and is designated by the New Jersey Commission on Holocaust Education to house Holocaust and genocide materials.

 The activities of The Julius and Dorothy Koppelman Holocaust/Genocide Resource Center at Rider University include:

 - Annual Workshops for high school teachers on Holocaust/Genocide topics

 - Annual Workshops for K-8 and middle school teachers on prejudice and prejudice reduction strategies